guikarai/LinuxONE-crypto-utils/index.md

 # Hands-on LAB : Exploiting Crypto Express & CPACF Hardware with LinuxONE
 As of March 2018, the LinuxONE has two categories of crypto hardware.
 - CPACF – Provides support for symmetric ciphers and secure hash algorithms (SHA) on every central processor.
 The potential encryption/decryption throughput scales with the number of CPs.
 - CEX6S – The Crypto Express feature traditionally could be configured in two ways: Either as cryptographic Coprocessor (CEXC) for secure key encrypted transactions, or as cryptographic Accelerator (CEXA) for Secure Sockets Layer (SSL) acceleration.
 A CEXA works in clear key mode.
-The Crypto Express 6S allows for a third mode as a Secure IBM CCA Coprocessor
+The Crypto Express 6S allows for a third mode as a Secure IBM CCA Coprocessor.

-This hands-on LAB is about

 ## LinuxONE Crypto Background
 OpenSSL needs the engine ibmca to communicate with the interface library (libICA).
 The libICA library then communicates with CPACF or via the Linux generic device driver z90crypt with a CEX (if available).
 The device driver z90crypt must be loaded in order to use CEX features.